Daniel Heinsius

 Daniel Heinsius (or Heins) (9 June 1580 – 25 February 1655) was one of the most famous scholars of the Dutch Renaissance.

 Youth and student years

 Heinsius was born in Ghent.
-The troubles of the Spanish war drove his parents to settle first at Veere in Zeeland, then to England, next at Rijwijk and lastly at Vlissingen.
+The troubles of the Spanish war drove his parents to settle first at Veere in Zeeland, then to England, next at Rijswijk and lastly at Vlissingen.
 In 1596, being already remarkable for his attainments, he was sent to the University of Franeker to study law under Henricus Schotanus.
 In 1598, he settled at Leiden for the nearly sixty remaining years of his life.
 There he studied under Joseph Scaliger, and there he met Marnix de St Aldegonde, Janus Dousa, Paulus Merula, Hugo Grotius and others; he was soon taken into the society of these celebrated men as their equal.

 Professor at Leiden University

 His proficiency in the classical languages won the praise of all the best scholars of Europe, and offers were made to him, but in vain, to accept honourable positions outside Holland.
 He soon rose in dignity at the University of Leiden.
 In 1602, he started lecturing, in 1603 he was appointed professor of poetics, in 1605 professor of Greek, and at the death of Merula in 1607 he succeeded that illustrious scholar as the 4th librarian of Leiden University Library.
 In 1612, he was appointed as 'Professor Politices', the world's first chair in political science.
 Through his ties with Naudé and others of the circle of De Thou then enjoying Papal favour, Heinsius began corresponding with Barberini’s protégés Giovanni Battista Doni, Professor of Greek at Florence, Bartolomeo Tortoletti, the poet and theologian, Baldassarre Bonifacio, honoured for his learning both in Rome and Venice, and Lucas Holstenius, a former student of Heinsius’ at Leiden, now in the Cardinal’s service.
 Pope Urban VIII made him great offers if he would settle at Rome, but he preferred remaining at Leiden.

 As a classical scholar Heinsius edited many Latin and Greek classical as well as patristic authors, amongst others: Hesiod (1603), Theocritus, Bion of Smyrna and Moschus (1603), Aristotle's Ars poetica (1611), Publius Ovidius Naso's Metamorphoses, Clement of Alexandria (1616) and Terentius (1618).
 He brought out the Epistles of Joseph Scaliger in 1627.

 Especially influential was his treatise De tragica constitutione ("How to make a tragedy", 1611).
 It was a personal and easily accessible version of what Aristotle had written on tragedy in his Poetics.
 A revised edition appeared in 1643 with a slightly different title: De constitutione tragoediae.

 In 1609, he printed a first edition of his Latin orations.
 Ever more voluminous new editions appeared until the final edition of 1642 which comprised 35 orations.
 The collection ended with the ironical Laus pediculi ("In praise of the louse"), which was translated in English by James Guitard in 1634.